pagopa/pagopa-api-config-selfcare-integration/README.md

 Start the springboot application with this command for local test:

-`mvn spring-boot:run -Dspring-boot.run.profiles=local`
+`mvn spring-boot:run -Dspring.profiles.active=local`

 or, for H2 tests:

-`mvn spring-boot:run -Dspring-boot.run.profiles=h2`
+`mvn spring-boot:run -Dspring.profiles.active=h2`

 Using the spring profile `local`, the Spring application connects to the H2 in-memory DB.
 For access to H2 console, use this url: http://localhost:8080/h2-console/